Kumaoni Holi

-Kumauni or Kumaoni Holi (कुमाँऊनी होली), is the historical and cultural celebration of the Hindu festival of Holi in the region of Kumaon, India.
+Kumauni or Kumaoni Holi is the historical and cultural celebration of the Hindu festival of Holi in the region of Kumaon, India.
 It is one of the most important festivals for the Kumauni people as it signifies not only the victory of good over evil but also end of the winter season and the start of the new sowing season which holds great importance for this agricultural community of the North Indian Himalayas.
 It is an amalgamation of the cultural traditions of North India and the local traditions of Kumaon.

 The uniqueness of the Kumaoni Holi lies in its being a musical affair, whatever its form, be it the Baithki Holi, the Khari Holi and the Mahila Holi all of which start from Basant Panchmi.

 This results in the festivities of Holi lasting for almost two months in Kumaon.
 The Baithki Holi and Khari Holi are unique in that the songs on which they are based have a combination of melody, fun, and spiritualism.
 These songs are essentially based on classical ragas.
 Baithki Holi is also known as Nirvan Ki Holi or Holi of Salvation.

 Kumauni Holi has characteristics which are very different from Holi celebrations anywhere in the country.